Intraday Gas Fee Heterogeneity on Ethereum: Evidence from Operational Firms: The On-Chain Scheduling Matrix

-\subsubsection{The On-Chain Scheduling Matrix}
+\paragraph{Residual cost floors are structural.} Even the best-performing scheduler in the sample (Solve.Care, $\text{PSS}=+0.023$) faces a residual floor equal to 64.1\% of actual expenditure.
+Floors range from 40.7\% to 92.5\% across firms.
+As Table~\ref{tab:floor} shows, $\hat{\phi}^{\text{br}}_{i,h^*}$ is strictly positive for every firm (0.184--0.462), confirming that non-zero network congestion persists at the cheapest available scheduling hour for each firm in the sample.
+The residual floor therefore reflects structural network conditions rather than suboptimal firm behavior.

-The empirical findings in Section~\ref{sec:industry-profiles} establish two firm-level dimensions that jointly determine how much cost reduction is available from transaction timing.
-The first is transaction deferrability $d_{it} \in \{0,1\}$: whether a given transaction can be submitted in any block within a window $[t, t+\Delta]$ without breaching a contractual, regulatory, or operational deadline.
-The second is gas intensity $g_{it}$: the computational weight of the transaction, which determines how large the dollar savings from avoiding a peak-hour base-fee premium actually are.
-Together, these two dimensions generate four scheduling regimes formalized in the On-Chain Scheduling Matrix (Table~\ref{tab:scheduling-matrix}).
+\paragraph{Pass-through heterogeneity is consistent with asset specificity.} The pass-through coefficient $\hat{\delta}_i$ varies from $-0.245$ to $0.578$ across firms, a pattern consistent with the TCE dimension of asset specificity \citep{williamson1985}: Propy's real-estate contract interactions carry the highest pass-through; Anchorage's standardized custody transfers carry low pass-through; BrainTrust's administrative calls are statistically indistinguishable from zero.
+The observational design does not establish causation; the pattern warrants further investigation with a larger cross-firm sample.

-The regime boundaries are empirically grounded.
-The threshold separating statistically significant from insignificant hour-of-day premia is taken directly from Table~\ref{tab:hour_reg_pooled}: hours 3, 5, and 6~UTC have $|\hat{\beta}_h| < 0.015$ with $|t| < 0.7$, making them the lowest-cost submission windows in the sample.
-The peak-hour premium of \$0.220 at hour~15~UTC (10\,AM ET) is significant at the 99.9\% confidence level and represents the upper bound of the cost schedule a firm faces.
-Operations managers can therefore treat the regression coefficients in Table~\ref{tab:hour_reg_pooled} as a forward price curve for gas, updated as new data accumulate, and use the inequality $g_{it} \cdot \Delta B > \kappa_i$ to dynamically determine whether a given transaction belongs in Regime~I or Regime~II as its gas estimate and the prevailing fee schedule become known.
+\section{The On-Chain Scheduling Matrix}

-Where peak shaving shifts costs in time, Regime~III introduces cost provisioning as a scheduling substitute for firms with low deferrability.
-A firm that has internalized the hour-of-day premium schedule in Table~\ref{tab:hour_reg_pooled} can build a gas budget that accounts for the expected \$0.220 surcharge on transactions submitted between hours 11--18~UTC, rather than treating gas fees as an unforecastable variable cost.
-This reframing from uncontrollable externality to forecastable input cost is the central managerial implication of the extended TCE framework developed in Section~\ref{sec:framework}, and positions gas-fee management alongside energy procurement and foreign exchange hedging as a domain where operations managers can apply systematic forward-planning discipline even when real-time scheduling is infeasible.
+Two firm-level dimensions jointly determine the scope for gas-fee reduction through transaction timing. \emph{Deferrability} $d_{it}\in\{0,1\}$: whether transaction $t$ can be submitted in any block within a window $[t,\,t+\Delta]$ without breaching a contractual, regulatory, or operational deadline. \emph{Gas intensity} $g_{it}$: the computational weight of the transaction, which scales the dollar saving from submitting in a lower-cost hour.